MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - The state of the plugin, Connected successfully with ChatGPT and the basic functionality is working as expected to add and view tasks in chatGPT

 ## Week 2 (May/22 - May/26)

+- Continuing Studying the basics of Express.Js and how to use it with Node.Js